Taiwan protests Nigeria's demand to move trade mission

-LAGOS, Nigeria (AP) — Taiwan is protesting against Nigeria’s demand that it relocate its trade office, following a visit by China’s foreign minister and a promise of $40 billion in investment.
+LAGOS, Nigeria (AP) — Nigeria has demanded that Taiwan relocate its trade office following a visit by China’s foreign minister and a promise of $40 billion in investment.
+Taiwan quickly protested, calling China’s actions “crude.”

-Nigeria on Wednesday reiterated its support for the “One China” policy of Beijing, which regards Taiwan as its territory, but said that does not preclude trade with Taiwan.
+During a visit by Chinese Foreign Minister Wang Yi on Wednesday, Nigeria publicly reiterated its support for Beijing’s “One China” policy, which considers the self-governing island part of its territory.
+Nigeria added that its stance does not preclude trade with Taiwan.

-Still, Nigerian Foreign Minister Geoffrey Onyeama asked that Taiwan move its trade mission from Abuja, the capital, to Lagos, the commercial hub.
+But Nigerian Foreign Minister Geoffrey Onyeama asked that Taiwan move its trade mission from Abuja, the capital, to the commercial hub of Lagos.

-A statement Thursday from Taiwan’s foreign ministry protested against “the Chinese mainland’s unreasonable, arbitrary and crude maneuvers.”
+Taiwan’s foreign ministry condemned “the Chinese mainland’s unreasonable, arbitrary and crude maneuvers.”

 Most Read Stories